q-m/rabbiteye-exp/categorization-svm-2/CROSS_VALIDATION.md

 [a proper measure of success](http://developers.thequestionmark.org/project/2017usage_classification_feature_reduction#a-proper-measure-of-success).

+**later addition** On dataset `data-2` (from 20170706), the macro recall score returned after training was 0.81±0.01, and the updated macro recall was 0.836.

 ## Solution

 A solution to this problem is introducing ‘bubbles’ around all the product nuts that are